-In the private sector, potential investors expect to see a solid business plan from a company or start-up before they decide to invest their money in it.
-When a company can produce a solid business plan and demonstrate that it has a strategic plan in place to meet its goals, it reassures potential investors that the company has its act together.
-While not a guarantee that the company will be a good steward of its resources, it is a sign that the company is disciplined enough to plan and strategize for its future growth.
+In the private sector, potential investors expect to see a solid business plan before they decide to invest their money in a company or start-up.
+When a company produces a solid business plan and demonstrates that it has a strategic plan to meet its goals, it reassures potential investors that the company has its act together.
+While a business plan doesn't guarantee that the company will be a good steward of its resources, it is a sign that the company is disciplined enough to plan and strategize for its future growth.

 Foundations and government agencies are the nonprofit sector's investors.

 Just like individuals evaluating a company to determine whether to invest in it, foundations and government agencies want some reassurance that if they give your organization funding, you'll be able to--not just launch a project--but deliver results.
 They want a return on their investment in the form of social impact.

 Going through the process of developing business and strategic plans will help ensure that you'll be prepared to discuss with potential funders what your organization stands for, how it is structured, and how you plan to meet your goals.

 Will you need to send potential funders copies of your business or strategic plans as part of the grant application process?
 Probably not.
 However, you should expect to draw from your business and strategic plans when writing proposals.
 After you have your business plan in place, you can use excerpts of your plans in your grant proposals to describe your organization's leadership, structure, mission, direction and, perhaps most importantly, financial health and long-term sustainability.

 There are both for-profit and nonprofit resources to help you craft your business plan.
 Below are some options to explore including articles, websites, and books.
 Note that this list is based on research and review only and is not a list of endorsed products or services.
 Before you download, purchase, or commit to a service or product, always investigate the company and its services carefully to decide if they are right for you.